onkoe/pnpid/README.md

 assert_eq!(name, "Nasa Ames Research Center");
 ```

+## Features

+- `array`: Provides a const array of all values in the list.
+This may bloat binary size, so be sure to remove it on embedded targets where necessary with `cargo add pnpid --no-default-features`.

 ## Platform Support

 This is a very simple library - anything that can run the internals of `PartialEq` is more than enough.
 It is also `#![no_std]`, so feel free to use it in fun places. :)